 9. Kandy to Ella Train

-Kandy has a strategic location in between all the major sites.
-The train station is connected to the central highlands, north to Jaffna, east to Trincomalee, and to the capital Colombo.
+Kandy is strategically located between Sri Lanka’s major sites.
+The train station connects to the central highlands, north to Jaffna, east to Trincomalee, and to the capital, Colombo.

-- Option 1: A train from Kandy to Colombo taking 2.5 hours.
-Get tickets from Colombo to Kandy
+- Option 1: A train from Colombo to Kandy (2.5 hours).
+Get your train tickets here.

-- Option 2: A direct bus or taxi from Colombo taking 3-4 hours.
+- Option 2: A direct bus or taxi from Colombo (3-4 hours).
+We booked a taxi through our friend Indi, which cost us 45 USD.

-- Option 3: Self-drive – Rent a car through SunnyCars.
+- Option 3: Self-drive by renting a car.

 - Buono